 Ideas are things we hold that help us make sense of the world, but they are not directly who we are.
-They shape who we are, but our identity is deeper and more profound than just the ideologies we support.
-Ideologically I am conservative, libertarian, Christian, and a Tennessee Vols fan…I live in the South so that is considered an ideological position.
+They may help shape who we are, but our identity is deeper and more profound than just the ideologies we support.
+Ideologically I am libertarian, Christian, and a Tennessee Vols fan…I live in the South so that last one is considered an ideological position.
 However, I moved towards those ideologies because they aligned with who I am as a person, not vice versa.
 Christian virtues and concepts helped shape and hone who I am as a person, but my identity is something deeper and divine.

 Our belief system is something external that we adjust to as we develop as people.
 The divine spark snapped us into existence at the moment of conception and we began to grow from that point until now.
 Consider your own growth process.
 When you were a small child did you say, “I’m going to be nice to that person over there because that’s what good (fill in the blank with your chosen ideologies, e.g. Christian/Buddhist/Democrat/Republican etc.)’s do.” or conversely, “That kid looks stupid so I’m gonna pick on them because that’s what _______’s do.”